Lethukuthula-Sibiya/Project-1---IT-Developments/README.md

      for all features of project 1.

 ### 2. Project 2 [Web API]:
-   - The repository for project 2 is yet to be created which will include all its features.
+   - The repository "CMPG323 Project 2 - 41566599" has been created and is used for all features of project 2.
+   - URL:

 ### 3. Project 3 [Web App]:
 - The repository for project 3 is yet to be created which will include all its features.